 Enable automation and service agility with an SDN-driven service orchestrator that automates provisioning of services across network layers, infrastructure vendors, and domains, while reducing overall operations costs.

 Build future-proof infrastructure to modernize networks with a converged packet-optical solution that can support multiple layers in a single platform, replace end-of-life equipment, and upgrade bandwidth while still supporting legacy systems and applications.

-A recent GAO study found that 75% of IT investments are still being allocated to fund existing Operations and Maintenance (O&M) activities.
-Spending on these activities actually increased from fiscal years 2010 to 2017.
-While many government agencies have focused on adoption of cloud-based services to consolidate and modernize common applications such as email and collaboration tools, many agencies still struggle to find budget to optimize infrastructure.
+A recent U.S. Government Accountability Office study found that 75 percent of IT investments are still being allocated to fund existing operations and maintenance activities.
+Spending on these activities increased from fiscal years 2010 to 2017.
+While many government agencies have focused on adoption of cloud-based services to consolidate and modernize common applications such as email and collaboration tools, many agencies still struggle to budget for optimizing infrastructure.

 The delivery of government services is changing dramatically as more activities are becoming self-service.
 From tax payments to benefits to the legal system, the digitization of government services lowers the cost of delivering services, dramatically improves responsiveness and satisfaction, and enables greater collaboration within and across government entities.

 In the federal government space, mandates and initiatives to improve cyber readiness and optimize application sharing and collaboration have resulted in cloud and virtualization initiatives.
 Designed to provide a more efficient, modernization-ready environment, these initiatives are gaining steady momentum.